Register

 Laptops: Prices vary from one model to another

 Chromebooks are generally much more affordable than Windows laptops (not to mention MacBooks, which start at $999).
-The reason for this lies in Chromebooks’ low hardware requirement.
+The reason for this lies in Chromebooks’ low hardware requirements.
 Namely, you can get an entry-level Chromebook for less than $200.
 A good Chromebook can cost you around $300, whereas a Windows laptop with good performance will probably cost you at least $600.
 However, it’s important to note that although Chromebooks are great devices for basic computing needs, Windows laptops and MacBooks have a higher price tag because of their superior performance and features.

 Ultimately, both Chromebooks and regular laptops have advantages and disadvantages that you should consider before making your final decision.
 Don’t forget that it all comes down to your needs, workload, and budget.